Version 4 - 5th December 2019

 Telephone/Post: On placement of your order your data is placed in our master database.

-Online registration: If you are not ready to place and order with us but would like to register online you are free to do so.
+If you are not ready to place an order with us but would like to register online you are free to do so.
 We require your name, billing address, delivery address, email address, phone number and password.
-When you are ready to place an order, the details you have provided at registration will appear to help make your checkout process as smooth as possible
+When you are ready to place an order, the details you have provided at registration will appear to help make your checkout process as smooth as possible.

 Website: So that we can process payments online we require your name and the billing address for the credit card used to pay online.
 Our external payment provider Verifone requires your credit card details and these do not touch our systems and are encrypted using the latest version of SSL technology.
 House of Bruar do not store nor have access to your credit card details on our systems.

-House of Bruar do not store nor have access to your credit card details on our systems.
+The House of Bruar does not store nor have access to your credit card details on our systems.

 If you are not ordering, or have not ordered in the past, but wish to receive a postal copy of our catalogue, we will require your name and full postal address.
 We may also ask for your email address.